-Bottom line, you should use if: You are looking for a free video editing software, but have a familiarity with other video editing programs and your current projects may involve 3D animation or effects at some point in the process.
+Bottom line, you should use if you are looking for free video editing software, but have a familiarity with other video editing programs, and your current projects may involve 3D animation or effects at some point in the process.

 VSDC made the list as a free video editor but is next to last on our list specifically because it is solely available to Windows users.
 VSDC is definitely a free video editing program meant more to be used for editing home movies of the family, simpler video projects that might go directly online, or video editing projects for work.

 VSDC has all the basic tools, including a timeline where you can cut, merge, filter, and color correct video files with stylish, Instagram-worthy filters, blurs, masking tools, and built-in color correction.
 VSDC is also able to export to a wide range of different formats, and surprisingly for a more simple video editor, there are even audio transitions and audio filters you can add to your audio files.